MechatronicBeing/MechatronicBeing.github.io/CONTRIBUTING.md

   - separate or derivative work
   - copyrighted or non-copyrighted work
   - commercial or non-commercial work
-  - no contact or citation obligation
+  - unmandatory contact or citation from the author(s)

 ## Type of files
 - smallest as possible